Frequently Asked Questions

 No. Court documents must be certified with the court seal to be recorded.
 Death certificates must be certified with the Clerk’s seal.

-Can you fax or e-mail me a copy of a recorded document?
+Can you send me a copy of a recorded document?

 Do you have standard document requirements?

 Yes, Michigan does have standard Recording Requirements.
 Check our website for a list of those requirements.

 Can I get documents through the Freedom of Information Act?

 No, all documents in this office are public information or covered by state statute.
 The copy fees for documents are set by state statute at $1.00/page.

 Who can get a copy of my deed?